cesergio/cesergio/README.md

 - Developed a e-book-to-PDF converter.
 - Developed a Telegram bot for social media profile information lookup.
 - Developed a Telegram bot for retrieving and converting audio content into MP3 format.
+### 2026
-- Developed a fully automated tool that generates short-form videos (Reels/Shorts) for social media platforms; basically a content generator.
+- Developed a fully automated Reels/Shorts generator for social media platforms (basically a content generator).

 ## 🛠️ What I mainly use
 <p align="left">